Florida Lawmakers Approve Year-Round Daylight Saving Time - Slashdot

 Hopefully the Domino Theory will come into effect and neighboring states will follow suit and force congress to allow states to choose to stay on DST forever.
 It probably would have been easier to just stay on Standard Time... maybe that was their plan.
 Make it look like they're changing things while doing it the hard way so that it just stays the same.
 Not that I'm jaded or anything.

-Typical lawmaking stupidity (Score:2)
+Typical lawmaking stupidity (Score:3)

 This is the worst kind of "bend reality to yield to human fantasy" lawmaking.
 Instead of doing away with the stupid DST convention, they are ADOPTING the stupid as default.
 They are not FIXING the problems caused by the switching of clocks, they are embracing the flawed solution... seemingly oblivious to the yet-more unintended consequences doing so will bring.

 I can't even.
 "Traditional Daily Routine" has now become more rigid than physics.
 Thank you, lawgiving morons and the morons who chose them.
-Dumber a
+Dumber and dumber the rabbit hole goes.

 Staying on Standard?
 (Score:2)